Refiner: Data Refining against Gradient Leakage Attacks in Federated Learning: Empirical Evaluation

 \textbf{Defense with Non-IID setting.} In the Non-IID setting, the datasets of clients are heterogeneous, posing greater challenges to maintaining performance.
-We evaluate the effectiveness of our approach in non-IID scenarios, as shown in Figure \ref{exp_non_iid}.
-Wherein, \sysname outperforms baselines.
-Moreover, while we observe little change in the quality of attacker-reconstructed images (measured by PSNR) under non-IID conditions, the difficulty of maintaining performance increases significantly compared to IID conditions.
+We use client-label-imbalance configuration and employ Dirichlet distribution with a concentration parameter of 1 to allocate fractions of each class label to different clients.
+We then perform without-replacement sampling from the corresponding original training datasets for each client, guaranteeing alignment with this allocation.
+Our empirical results, shown in Figure \ref{exp_non_iid}, shows that \sysname maintains its edge over the baselines even under the Non-IID setting.
+Moreover, while we observe little change in the quality of attacker-reconstructed images under non-IID conditions, the difficulty of maintaining performance increases significantly compared to the IID setting.